Skip to Main Content

 NAT-08 Indian Grass

+These seeds are sustainably sourced at Mequon Nature Preserve.
+We thank them for their community partnership in spreading local growing throughout our area.
 Item Details: Indian Grass is one of the first warm season grasses to form seeds and they are rich clusters of bronze colored seed.
 Golden stems and large seed heads provide ample color and texture to plantings and birds will enjoy the seeds come fall.
 Plants are wind-pollinated.
 Indian Grass can be aggressive, spreading by rhizomes, so is not suited for very small landscapes.
 Different species of grasshoppers and caterpillars will feed on the blades of Indian Grass; in turn these insects are important food sources for upland game birds and songbirds, where they will also find ideal nesting habitat in stands of tall, clumping prairie grasses such as Indian Grass.

 The bright yellow flowers contrast attractively with the blue-gray foliage.
 The grass stays low most of the year and then gets tall before blooming in early autumn.
 Works well on slopes to prevent erosion.